FHA loans: Requirements, limits, and rates

 FHA Streamline

 The logic here is that if you have a more affordable payment, you’re more likely to stay in your home and pay it off, which is good for the FHA.
-You’ll also usually be able to get a lower mortgage insurance rate because the MIP for FHA Streamlines is 0.55% of your loan amount each year.
-Additionally, the upfront MIP is only 0.01%.
+You may also be able to get a lower annual mortgage insurance rate and a partial refund for the upfront MIP.

 Another benefit of FHA Streamlines is reduced documentation.
 Every situation is different, but because you already have an existing FHA loan, you may need less documentation for: